Structural Relaxation of Materials with Spin-Orbit Coupling: Analytical Forces in Spin-Current DFT

-The last three rows of Table \ref{tab:I2_mol} provide data for the (time-reversal symmetry breaking) I$_2^-$ molecule.
-In this case, the SR bond length, employing a small-core RECP and the PBE0 functional is 3.252 \AA \ (3.315 with PBE).
-The bond is lengthened by 0.036 \AA \ by inclusion of SOC in an SDFT framework.
-This figure is reduced to 0.018 \AA \ in an SCDFT framework.
-The effect of SOC on bond lengthening is thus overestimated by 100 \% if current densities are not included in the exchange-correlation functional.
+The last three columns of Table \ref{tab:I2_mol} provide data for the I$_2^-$ species.
+As anticipated before, also in this case SOC produces the lengthening of the bond, but with an important difference with respect to the case of I$_2$ when it comes to the role played by the spin-current densities.
+Now, by neglecting the effect of the SOC-induced spin-current densities the effect of SOC on the bond length would be largely overestimated by the SDFT, with a lengthening by 0.047 and 0.036 \AA{} with PBE0 with LC and SC, respectively, which is reduced to 0.024 and 0.018 \AA{} by inclusion of the spin-current densities within the SCDFT.
+The effect of SOC on bond lengthening is thus overestimated by 100 \% if spin-current densities are not included in the xc functional.